By Martin Brungard

 4. Water Treatment

-Every water resource may not provide ideal conditions or results for brewing a particular beer.
-Most likely, a water source may be suited to brewing a limited range of beers without additional treatment.
+Any water resource may not provide ideal conditions or results for brewing a particular beer.
+At best, a water source may be suited to brewing a limited range of beers without additional treatment.
 Water treatment may be needed for a number of reasons including:

 o Chlorine Removal